SumoLogic/sumologic-documentation/docs/api/metrics-searches-v2.md

 <img src={useBaseUrl('img/icons/metrics.png')} alt="Thumbnail icon" width="40"/>

 Use Metrics Search Management APIs V2 to save metrics searches in the content library, organize them in a folder hierarchy, and list metrics searches under your personal folder.
-For more information, see [Sharing Metric Charts](/docs/metrics/metric-charts/interacting-metric-charts/).

 <ApiIntro/>